noear/liquor/README.md

 * Something must be returned
-* when there is no return in the expression; The evaluator automatically adds "return" and ";"
+* No ";" in the expression , the evaluator automatically adds "return" and ";". .
+Otherwise, make sure your statements are complete
-* when there is a return;" There must be a space around the return" and a ";".
-End
 * Use CodeSpec::imports to import the classes required by the expression